-After the Targaryens destroyed House Hoare, Aegon allowed the Ironborn to hold a Kingsmoot, which was won by the Greyjoys.
-The Greyjoys stayed neutral through the Targaryen empire and Robert's Rebellion, only for Balon to muck it all up because he thought Robert a weak king.
-Though Balon re-bent the knee when Stannis put down his rebellion, the punishment was for Theon to go live in Winterfell as ward and hostage.
+Harrenhal famously was completed on the day Aegon arrived, and burned first.
+After the Targaryens destroyed House Hoare, Aegon allowed the Ironborn to hold a Kingsmoot, which the Greyjoys won.
+The islands stayed neutral through the Targaryen empire and Robert's Rebellion, until Balon rebelled because he thought Robert was a weak king.
+Balon re-bent the knee after Stannis put down the rebellion about a decade before the story begins.

-Known as the Kingdom of the Rock before the Targaryens came, The Westerlands were ruled by House Lannister since the Age of Heroes, when they tricked House Gardener of The Reach into giving it to them.
-When the Andals invaded, they teamed up rather than fight, in order to keep their lands.
+Known as the Kingdom of the Rock, House Lannister ruled The Westerlands since the Age of Heroes, when they tricked House Gardener into giving it to them.
+When the Andals invaded, they teamed up with the invaders rather than fight, which is how they kept their lands.

-The Reach is the second-largest kingdom after The North.
+The Reach is the second-largest territory after The North.
 The temperate climates make it the fertile crescent of the Seven Kingdoms.
-The lineage goes back to the Dawn Age, ruled by House Gardener.
-Fearsome fighters, they warred with the Dornish, and took half of the Stormlands for their own before Aegon's Conquest.
+The ruling House Gardener’s line goes back to the Dawn Age.
+Fearsome fighters, they warred with the Dornish for generations over their shared border.
+The last of the line, King Mern IX, took half of the Stormlands from House Durrandon not long before Aegon's Conquest.

 As the oldest continuously ruling family in Westeros (older even than the Starks) House Gardner was the leader of the fight against the Targaryen invasion.
 Aegon was merciless: Mern and all seven of his descendants were killed at the Field of Fire.
 The Tyrells were the Gardener's stewards, and in the face of defeat, surrendered the Reach.
 Aegon named them Warden, but kept a sharp eye on them.
 The Tyrells never once openly put a foot out of place, but their ability to manipulate behind the scenes became legendary.